Wayside Chapel: History

 The Wayside Chapel was established in the Kings Cross area of Sydney in 1964.
 Ted Noffs was the founder of the Wayside Chapel, which was at the time a Methodist ministry (Uniting Church from 1977).
 At that time, it was only a single room with a dozen chairs in a block of flats at 29 Hughes Street, Potts Point.
 Within twelve months of his arrival, Noffs had transformed it into a chapel, coffee shop drop-in and community resource centre.
 The expectations of the church hierarchy—that Noffs's experiment would fail and become obscure and irrelevant—were not realised.

 The centre grew until it occupied the entire building at No. 29.
 Later it grew still further and occupied the block of flats adjacent to the first block.
 A crisis centre was established in 1971 to handle crises which might arise at any time of day or night, including drug overdoses and possible suicides.
-More conventional church activities such as weddings were also carried out and the Wayside Chapel became one of the most popular wedding venues in Sydney, along with St Mark's at Darling Point.
+More conventional church activities such as weddings were also carried out and the Wayside Chapel became one of the most popular wedding venues in Sydney, along with St Mark's Church, Darling Point.

+On 22 October 1971 Aboriginal nurse and activist Isobelle Mary Ferguson (then McCallum) married her second husband, Francis George Kent, at the chapel.

 In the late 1990s, Pastor Ray Richmond and others established a "tolerance room" where people who inject drugs were able to do so in a supervised environment, as an act of civil disobedience.
 This eventually led to the creation of the legal Medically Supervised Injecting Centre in Kings Cross.